nnijat/aca-store-react/README.md

 * Provide App with a prop called "products" sending in the products array from the global state variable in state.js

 ### App
-* Cut whatever html is left in index.html and turn it into JSX by pasting it into your App.js component.
+* Cut whatever html is left inside the root div from index.html and turn it into JSX by pasting it into your App.js component.
 * Use all your other components in App.
 Don't forget where they should have gone.
 * Make sure everything is valid JSX.
 Remember className.
 HTML comments are not valid JSX.
 * App should use the products prop and map the array of products into an array of ProductDetail components